 Both have their pros and cons and both can come in a variety of different weights.
 But what’s best for YOU?
 Find out below.
-And if you don't already own a set, check out our Cyber Monday dumbbells deals page to snap up a bargain!

 Here, we give you the pros and cons of dumbbells and barbells, to make your decision a little easier.

 One of the major benefits of dumbbells is that, given they're not attached to each other, you can work the two sides of your body independently of one another.

 This can be useful in injury recovery or when you want to target specific muscles, for example to balance-out muscle imbalances.
 'Dumbbells can help people work on weaker sides of the body as the stronger sides can’t compensate,' says Mark Fox, Expert PT & Health and Fitness Tutor for The Training Room.

 He adds that some may find dumbbells more versatile than barbells, as they can be used one handed or two handed for a range of exercises.

 Dumbbells are also quicker to switch between when swapping weights - you simply need to grab the weight you need for your next exercise.
 In contrast, switching weights with a barbell can involve a fair bit of work in terms of removing and adding different plates.